SchengQ/Tbrucei-swimming-analysis/README.md

 ## Citation

-If you use this repository, please cite the associated paper (xxxxx).
+If you find this repository useful for your research, please cite the associated paper:

+S. Cheng, D. Das, M. Barchuk, R. Armstrong, M. M. Klingbeil, B. Thomases, and S. Zhou, “Corkscrew motion of Trypanosoma brucei is driven by helical beating of the flagellum and facilitated by its bent shape,” Proceedings of the National Academy of Sciences 123, e2536746123 (2026). https://doi.org/10.1073/pnas.2536746123

 ## Notes